Unity-Technologies/ROS-TCP-Connector/com.unity.robotics.message-visualizations/Documentation~/default_viz_suite.md

 The [Getting Started](#getting-started) steps describes the `DefaultVisualizationSuite` prefab that provides visualizer components for many common ROS message types.
 You may also create your own visualization suite by creating a GameObject with only the desired default or custom visualizer components for your project.

-The UI windows for visualizations will automatically be layed out as they are turned on, but they can be dragged and resized.
-The visualizations can be customized as described in the [Inspector](#using-the-inspector) section.
+The UI windows for visualizations will automatically be laid out as they are turned on, but they can be dragged and resized.
+The visualizations in the scene can be customized as described in the [Inspector](#using-the-inspector) section.
 The topics being visualized and the window configurations are saved between sessions and can be exported and shared via the HUD's `Layout > Export/Import layout` buttons.

 ## The HUD